g-savitha/Coffee-Shop/packages/proxy/README.md

 - **Modern defaults**: Sensible defaults for HTTP/2, security headers, etc.
 - **Lightweight**: Small Docker image size (Alpine-based)

+## WebSocket Support

+Caddy v2 has built-in WebSocket support without requiring any special configuration.
+WebSocket connections are automatically detected and proxied correctly.
+Caddy will:

+1. Detect the WebSocket upgrade request (`Connection: Upgrade`, `Upgrade: websocket`)
+2. Handle the upgrade handshake properly
+3. Proxy the WebSocket connection transparently

+This makes Caddy an excellent choice for applications that use WebSockets.

 ## Public URL

 This is the only service that needs a public URL.
 When deployed, users will access your application through this service's domain.